Borrowing Information

 Items that are checked out to another person can be recalled and delivered to your home, however expect that there will be delays as items need to be returned to the Library once recalled before being sent to the next requestor.

-As part of the University Libraries Australia and New Zealand (ULANZ) scheme, UNSW Canberra staff and students can register for borrowing privileges at most other Australian University libraries.
+• As part of the University Libraries Australia and New Zealand (ULANZ) scheme, UNSW Canberra staff and students can register for borrowing privileges at most other Australian university libraries.

 You can then apply directly to the participating library upon proof of UNSW Canberra enrolment/employment.

-Canberra has a number of other publicly accessible libraries that staff and students can visit and join including the National Library of Australia and the ACT Libraries Services.
+• Canberra has a number of publicly accessible libraries that staff and students can visit and join, These include the